Australia-Indonesia Institute Board Members

 Ms Amanda Hodge

 Ms Hodge is the Southeast Asia correspondent for The Australian newspaper.
-Ms Hodge is a career journalist who has lived and worked in Asia as a foreign correspondent for 13 years, based in New Delhi, India, and now Jakarta, Indonesia.
+Ms Hodge has spent more than half of her 30-year journalism career as a foreign correspondent, living and working across Asia.
+She is based in Jakarta, Indonesia.

 Ms Michelle Chan (ex-officio)